joaosouzaaa/joaosouzaaa/README.md

-### Hello I'm João, I'm a backend programmer, and use C# on most of my projects.
+### Hello I'm João, I'm a backend developer, and use C# on most of my projects.

 <hr class="rounded" >